A Mind Map of Core Machine Learning Concepts

 Figure 2.
 Supervised Learning

-Classification determines the category to which an observation belongs, utilizing methods like Logistic Regression, Decision Trees, Support Vector Machines (SVM), and Random Forests for various applications from spam detection to customer segmentation.
+Classification assigns data points to categories.
+Common methods include Logistic Regression, Decision Trees, Support Vector Machines (SVM), and Random Forests.

-Logistic Regression can support medical diagnostic applications by classifying test results as positive or negative for a disease.
-Decision Trees are used in customer service to direct customer inquiries to the appropriate department based on the content of the inquiry.
-SVMs are instrumental in handwriting recognition, differentiating between different letters and numbers.
-Random Forests enhance predictive accuracy in banking to assess the risk levels of loan applicants.
+Logistic Regression helps in medical diagnostics by classifying test results as positive or negative.
+Decision Trees are used in customer service to route inquiries to the right department.
+SVMs power handwriting recognition, distinguishing letters and numbers.
+Random Forests are widely used in banking to evaluate loan risk and improve predictive accuracy.

 Unsupervised Learning: Discovering Hidden Patterns